College of Health and Human Services2020-2021

 - Completed CASPA application

-- Prerequisite courses from a U.S. regionally accredited institution (completed prior to enrolling in the program).
+- Prerequisite courses from a U.S. regionally accredited institution (completed at the time of application)

 - Required coursework:

-- anatomy and physiology I or anatomy with lab (3 semester credit hours)
+- anatomy and physiology I with lab or anatomy with lab (3 semester credit hours)

-- anatomy and physiology II or physiology with lab (3 semester credit hours)
+- anatomy and physiology II with lab or physiology with lab (3 semester credit hours)